linq2js/rextive/docs/ADVANCED.md

 }

-// ✅ Rextive: Only rx() blocks that access changed signals re-render
+// ✅ Rextive: Only rx() blocks that access changed signals re-render function Consumer() {
-// If 'user' changes but 'theme' doesn't, this component stays untouched function Consumer() {
   const { theme } = useTheme();
   return rx(() => <div>{theme()}</div>); // Only re-renders when theme changes